SurveyMonkey/public_api_docs/includes/_overview.md

 Property | Limit
 ------- | -------
-Max Page Size | 1000 unless otherwise specified
+Max Page Size | 1000, unless otherwise specified
 Max Survey Size | 1000 questions, surveys over limit will return a 413

 ##Authentication

 <aside class="notice">We've updated our authentication and are no longer using Mashery.
-We now generate a unique client id that is not your Mashery username, and have removed the use of API keys.
-If you are registering a new app or refreshing your credentials you should follow the <a href="https://developer.surveymonkey.com/api/v3/#new-authentication">NEW Authentication flow</a>.
-If you created your app before Nov 1st, 2016, your existing credentials will continue to work as outlined in the <a href="https://developer.surveymonkey.com/api/v3/#old-authentication">OLD Authentication</a> as long as you don't refresh them in our developer portal.</aside>
+We now generate a unique client id that is not your Mashery username, and we've removed the use of API keys.
+If you're registering a new app or refreshing your credentials, you should follow the <a href="https://developer.surveymonkey.com/api/v3/#new-authentication">NEW Authentication flow</a>.
+If you created your app before Nov 1st, 2016, your existing credentials will continue to work as outlined in <a href="https://developer.surveymonkey.com/api/v3/#old-authentication">OLD Authentication</a>, as long as you don't refresh them in our developer portal.</aside>

-The SurveyMonkey API supports OAuth 2.0.

-If you have a [Private application](#deploying-your-app) and will only access your own SurveyMonkey account, you can use the access token, generated when you registered your app, as part of your application's configuration.
+If you have a [Private app](#deploying-your-app) and will only access your own SurveyMonkey account, you can use the access token, generated when you registered your app, as part of your app's configuration.
 Obtain this token in the **Settings** of your app in the [**MY APPS**](https://developer.surveymonkey.com/apps/) tab.

-If your application will access many SurveyMonkey accounts, implement the OAuth 2.0 three-step flow outlined below to allow users to authorize your app to access their accounts.
-This flow generates a long-lived access token your application can use with every API call to the associated SurveyMonkey account.
-It's important to note that the access token only grants access when used in combination with your API credentials (client ID) and only to the SurveyMonkey account which was authorized.
-Your application will need to obtain additional access tokens for each SurveyMonkey account you wish to access.
+If your app will access many SurveyMonkey accounts, implement the OAuth 2.0 three-step flow outlined below to allow users to authorize your app to access their accounts.
+This flow generates a long-lived access token your app can use with every API call to the associated SurveyMonkey account.
+It's important to note the access token only grants access when used in combination with your API credentials (client ID) and only to the SurveyMonkey account which was authorized.
+Your app will need to obtain additional access tokens for each SurveyMonkey account you wish to access.

-If your [Public application](#deploying-your-app) has required [scopes](#scopes), users may need a [paid SurveyMonkey plan](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) to successfully Oauth into your application.
+If your app has required [scopes](#scopes), users will need to approve all of them and may need a [paid SurveyMonkey plan](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) to successfully Oauth into your app.

 ###NEW Authentication

 ####Step 1: Direct user to SurveyMonkey's OAuth authorization page

-Your applications should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
-The page presented to the user there will identify the application name you configured when you registered your application.
-Users will either be asked to enter their SurveyMonkey user name and password, or, if they are already logged into SurveyMonkey, just an "Authorize" button.
+Your app should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
+The page presented to the user will identify your app, ask them to log into SurveyMonkey if they aren't already, and ask them to authorize any required [scopes](#scope).

 The OAuth link should be `https://api.surveymonkey.net/oauth/authorize` with urlencoded parameters: `redirect_uri`, `client_id`, and `response_type`.

 * `response_type` will always be set to the value `code`
 * `client_id` the unique SurveyMonkey client id you got when registering your app
-* `redirect_uri` URL encoded OAuth redirect URI you registered for your application (can be found and edited [here](https://developer.surveymonkey.com/apps/))
+* `redirect_uri` URL encoded OAuth redirect URI you registered for your app (can be found and edited [here](https://developer.surveymonkey.com/apps/))

 >Example OAuth Link